 Many people believe that a couple of minor traffic violations or traffic tickets are just an expensive hassle until they are sent summons for court and begin receiving correspondence from the local DMV about the negative consequences they are facing.

 If this happens, it can be hard to understand what's going on and what options you have.
-At Dohman Law Group our traffic attorneys have the legal experience necessary to help and guide you, every step of the way.
+At Dohman Law Group our Rolling Meadows traffic defense lawyers have the legal experience necessary to help and guide you, every step of the way.

 Each violation in the state of Illinois comes with a different amount of points, with most minor and common traffic violations only seeing a couple of points, while more serious crimes and incidents can see dozens or more.
 Even the smallest detail of your case can change the number of points you are given.